 SUMMARY:

-calls, recording information and transferring calls as appropriate for law
+recording information and transferring calls as appropriate for law enforcement,

-enforcement, fire and medical aid services under emergency conditions in an
+fire and medical aid services in an accurate and timely manner, providing

-accurate and timely manner; provide routine information and assistance to the
+routine information and assistance to the public as well as various law

-public, various law enforcement agencies and other City and County agencies.
-This
+enforcement, fire and EMS agencies and other City and County agencies.

 ESSENTIAL FUNCTIONS: